2022 and 2023 National Membership Dues

-The Special Assessment for the Consumer Advertising Campaign (formerly known as Public Awareness Campaign) is $35 for 2021 and 2022.
+The Special Assessment for the Consumer Advertising Campaign (formerly known as Public Awareness Campaign) is $35 for 2022 and is $45 for 2023.
 The assessment is billed to all active REALTOR® and REALTOR® Associate members through their primary local association and is due and owing to NAR by Jan.
 1. This assessment is not pro-rated.
-New members will owe the full $35 when joining NAR.
+New members will owe the full amount when joining NAR.
 The Consumer Advertising Campaign special assessment is not charged to Institute Affiliate members, nor is it charged for non-members salespersons.
 It is also not charged for National REALTOR® Emeritus.

 Compliance with the Tax Reform Act of 1993, as amended by the Tax Cuts and Jobs Act of 2017, requires that the portion of dues attributable to lobbying and political activities at the Local, State and Federal levels of government be considered nondeductible for income tax purposes.
 This nondeductible portion must be disclosed to members on their dues invoice each year.

 For 2022, with dues at $150 per member, NAR computes 36 percent or $54 to be nondeductible for the member's income tax purposes due to NAR lobbying efforts.
 Please note that the entire $35 Consumer Advertising Campaign special assessment qualifies as fully deductible.

 For 2023, with dues at $150 per member, NAR computes 34 percent or $51 to be nondeductible for the member's income tax purposes due to NAR lobbying efforts.
 Please note that the entire $45 Consumer Advertising Campaign special assessment qualifies as fully deductible.